savageKarl/savage-libs/readme.md

 # savage-libs

-A monrepo is used to manage all npm packages
+A monorepo for manage all npm packages